How Maximize Offer When Selling Structured Settlement Works in South Carolina

 And Check whether the transfer terms are fair and reasonable.

-After court approval in South Carolina, you'll Usually receive your funds within 2-5 business days.
+After court approval in South Carolina, you'll Usually receive your funds within 24-72 hours.
 The entire process, from initial quote to funding, Usually takes 30-45 days in South Carolina.
 Though this can vary based on court schedules.
 For more information, visit our Maximize Offer When Selling Structured Settlement guide.

 Maximize Offer When Selling Structured Settlement by County in South Carolina